yogeshdnumb/prodigy/README.md

 ## Installation

 _download the prodigy script, rename it to xdg-open and add it to path.
-Install alacritty(terminal) and rofi(launcher menu) or change them in the config_
+Optionally Install alacritty(terminal) and rofi(launcher menu) or change them in the config_
 **or**

 ```bash